-An Artist’s Almanac – Roundtable with Suzanne Kite
+An Artist’s Almanac – Participatory Roundtable with Suzanne Kite

-This public roundtable hosted by Suzanne Kite brings collaborators and co-conspirators of the Artist’s Almanac, a research and organizational project undertaken with the support of the Feminist Media Studio and the Digital Economies Lab to deliver resources and information to marginalized and Indigenous artists in the US and Canada.
+This online public participatory roundtable hosted by Kite and co-facilitated with Alisha Wormsley, Lindsay Nixon and Guadalupe Pérez Pita brings collaborators and co-conspirators of the Artist’s Almanac, a research and organizational project undertaken with the support of the Feminist Media Studio and the Digital Economies Lab to deliver resources and information to Indigenous, Black, and marginalized artists in Turtle Island (also referred to as North America).
 The Almanac seeks to “imagine backwards”, from a future where such artists have access to the resources they need and want to the present, where such information is collected into easily legible and printable resources.

 Kite aka Suzanne Kite is an Oglala Lakota performance artist, visual artist, and composer raised in Southern California, with an MFA from Bard College’s Milton Avery Graduate School, and is a PhD candidate at Concordia University, Research Assistant for the Initiative for Indigenous Futures, and a 2019 Trudeau Scholar.
 Her research is concerned with contemporary Lakota ontologies through research-creation, computational media, and performance practice.
 Recently, Kite has been developing a body interface for movement performances, carbon fiber sculptures, immersive video & sound installations.